marcouderzo/CSDemoParser/Worklog.md

 Encapsulating the `DemoFileDump.DoDump()` call between freopen and fclose, without changing anything else in the source code of the parser, enabled us to log every match in a dedicated .txt file.

+- Of course demoinfogo parses the whole match and gives too much information, the majority of which is not useful to us.
+As you can see in demoinfogo.cpp, the application is able to take in some optional arguments.
+Already, `-deathscsv`, `-stringtables`, `-datatables`, `-packetentities`, `-netmessages` are not useful to us.
+As of right now, `-gameevents`, `-nofootsteps`, `nowarmup` are the only useful optional arguments.
+Then we analyzed the log of a parsed match and figured out where the not so useful printf() calls were coming from, in order to remove them and "declutter" the log.

 ## Automating the Parsing of the Match Pool